Regret Bounds and Reinforcement Learning Exploration of EXP-based Algorithms: Regret Bounds

 \subsection{MAB and EXP3.P Algorithm}

-In this section, we establish upper bounds on regret in MAB given a high probability regret bound achieved by EXP3.P in \citet{auer2002nonstochastic}.
-We revisit EXP3.P and analyze its regret in unbounded scenarios in line with EXP4.P.
+In this section, we establish upper bounds on regret in MAB given a high probability regret bound achieved by EXP3.P in \citep{auer2002nonstochastic}.
+We revisit EXP3.P and analyze its regret in unbounded scenarios

+line with EXP4.P.
 Formally, we show that EXP3.P achieves regret of order $O^*(\sqrt{T})$ in sub-Gaussian MAB, with respect to $R_T$, $E[R_T]$ and $R^{\prime}_T$.
 The results are summarized as follows.